Datavault-UK/automate-dv-docs/docs/macros.md

 Configure the value for the maximum datetime.

 This value will be used for showing that a record's effectivity is 'open' or 'current' in certain circumstances.

-This is currently only used in Effectivity Satellites, but will also be used in future (unreleased) structures (e.g. PITs and Bridges)

 #### concat_string

 Configure the string value to use for concatenating strings together when hashing.
-By default, this is two pipe characters: '||'
+By default, this is two pipe characters: '`||'`

 [Read more](./best_practices.md#multi-column-hashing)

 #### null_placeholder_string

 Configure the string value to use for replacing `NULL` values when hashing.
-By default, this is two caret characters: '^^'
+By default, this is two caret characters: '`^^`'

 [Read more](./best_practices.md#null-handling)